 Though the VFC and COVID-19 Vaccination programs are both federal government programs, they each have distinct requirements based on the associated funding legislation.
 For this reason, the provider agreements remain separate, and VFC providers must sign and adhere to the requirements of the CDC COVID-19 Vaccination Program Provider Agreement in order to receive and administer COVID-19 vaccines.

-Review the VFC and COVID-19 Vaccination Program comparison table to assist in understanding the differences in the programs’ requirements.
+Review CDC's website, Vaccines for Children Program vs. CDC COVID-19 Vaccination Program, to assist in understanding the differences in the programs’ requirements.

 Filling out forms